matplotlib/matplotlib/doc/devel/gitwash/development_workflow.rst

 would start to diverge from the upstream.
 If this command fails, see the section on accidents_.

-..
-Doesn't one then need to push this up to the private repository?
-I
-.. have multiple machines I use for development, and I don't want to
-.. have to do this on all of them - MGD

-..
-Not really; does the paragraph below explain this enough? - JKS

 The letters 'ff' in ``--ff-only`` mean 'fast forward', which is a special case of merge where git can simply update your branch to point to the other branch and not do any actual merging of files.
 For ``master`` and other integration branches this is exactly what you want.

-..
-Does this need to be done for each maintenance branch as well?
-..
-This doesn't seem to be sufficient to pull in changes on an
-.. upstream maintenance branch. - MGD

-..
-Does the section below answer this? - JKS

 Other integration branches
 --------------------------